swiftlang/swift-book/TSPL.docc/LanguageGuide/Generics.md

   A pack that's made up of types is called a *type pack*.
   A pack that's made up of values is called a *value pack*.

-- A value pack provides the types for a value pack.
+- A type pack provides the types for a value pack.
   The corresponding types and values appear at the same positions in their respective packs.